 3. To offer information on timeshare vacations

-While many people feel that timeshares are overly expensive and not worth all of the extra fees, timeshare promoters must convince prospects otherwise.
-Landing pages can be a great tool to assure prospects that investing is worth the investment:
+While many people feel that timeshares are overly expensive and not worth all of the extra fees, timeshare promoters must convince prospects otherwise. post-click landing pages can be a great tool to assure prospects that investing is worth the investment:

 One element of the form that Sheraton may want to A/B test is the CTA button.
 “Send Information” is vague and the green button doesn’t jump off the page as much as it could.
 Testing it with benefit-oriented copy such as, “Send me offers for my next vacation!” and a contrasting color like orange, would make it stand out more and entice visitors to convert.

 The slideshow of resort images and vacationers enjoying themselves at resorts provides prospects with a relatable and compelling look into the timeshare experience.
 The box of copy positioned in the bottom right of the image does a great job of selling the benefits of Sheraton timeshare vacations as well.